 Joules Accelerator enables the growth of high-potential clean energy startups by facilitating training, mentoring and access to utilities, customers and key industry players through the bi-annual Catalyst Program based in Charlotte, N.C.

-Joules does not take equity in startups, and does not charge for the application or participation in the program.
-Companies selected to participate in the Joules Accelerator Catalyst Program have all expenses covered during the two events.
-This should be easy, fun, and valuable for the startups and utilities.
+Since its 2013 founding, the accelerator has supported the creation of 90 jobs, $15 million in investment and seven pilot projects.
+Joules does not take equity in startups, and does not charge for the application process or participation in the program.
+Companies selected to participate in the Catalyst Program have all expenses covered during the events.

 do you qualify?

 The Joules Accelerator looks for companies that broadly fit into the following categories: